aarohasapkota/Network-Cards/README.md

 ### Description

 This app is a flashcard app that contains flashcards for most of the Networking and CyberSecurity Certifications.
+This app uses Google Firestore Authentication and Cloud Firestore to handle user authentication and fetching data.
+This app also has a feature called General Knowledge Test which uses Trivia API to fetch questions.

 ### App Evaluation